Konvt/pgbar/README.md

 /* Set the length of the progress bar, indicating how many characters the progress bar occupies after output. */ pgbar& pgbar::set_bar_length(size_t _length) noexcept

-/* Set the color of unfilled characters in the progress bar, using the given constant value from pgbar::style::dye.
+/* Set the color of unfilled characters in the progress bar, using the given constant value from pgbar::dye.
  * This function has no effect when the macro PGBAR_NOT_COL is activated. */ pgbar& pgbar::set_todo_col(/* literal type */ _dye) noexcept